Analytical solutions for optimal photon absorption into inhomogeneous spin memories: Introduction

 \section{Introduction}

 Information transport is fundamental to the scalability of both short and long-range quantum architectures.
 A chief candidate is the flying mode approach where information carriers are themselves quantum objects that must retain coherence over the intermediary channel.
 Applications of quantum transport range widely, including quantum communication \cite{Sangouard}, remote sensing \cite{schnabel2010quantum}, optical computation \cite{kok2007linear, slussarenko2019photonic,cohen2018deterministic}, error correction \cite{kerckhoff2010designing, martin2015deterministic}, and cryptography \cite{pirandola2020advances}.
 For quantum computing purposes, flying modes are key to scalability, e.g.~via traveling electrons \cite{fujita2017coherent,li2018crossbar}, ions \cite{kaushal2020shuttling}, atoms \cite{bluvstein2022quantum}, or photons \cite{roch2014observation, reiserer2014quantum, Rempe2020} between static qubits.
-They enable larger spacings and better connectivity, and connection to storage qubits with longer lifetimes \cite{grezes2014multimode}.
-In particular, we study here the situation where the quantum memory is composed of multiple inhomogeneously cavity-coupled and broadened matter qubits, as can be formed with {spins \cite{Pohl2012,grezes2014multimode,Bertet2020,Morton2022}, Rydberg atoms\cite{Distante2017, motzoi2018precise, Duan2019}, and ions \cite{Afzelius2018}}.
-For this purpose, using ensembles of spins has several advantages, including greatly enhanced cavity-coupling and multi-mode random-access storage.
+They enable larger spacings, better connectivity, and connection to storage qubits with longer lifetimes \cite{grezes2014multimode}.
+In this context, we will study a situation where a quantum memory is composed of multiple inhomogeneously cavity-coupled and broadened matter qubits.
+This can be formed with solid-state electronic spins \cite{Morley2010, Pohl2012,grezes2014multimode,Afzelius2018, Sullivan2020, Bertet2020,Morton2022, Wen2022}.